somethingTacos/GetADDisabledObjects/README.md

 # GetADDisabledObjects
-A tool to view and remove disabled objects in AD
+A tool to view and remove disabled users and computers in AD